Our sense of wellbeing is deeply connected to our intestinal health.

 4) The Connection Between The Endocrine System And The Gut

 The gut can be considered to be the largest endocrine organ in the body.
 There are multiple feedback loops between the gut and the brain and many of the peptides involved influence of the emotions.
 Once this connection has been understood it opens up the possibility to address an imbalance from different directions.
+Upwards of 90% of our serotonin (happy hormone) is produced in our gut.

 How to Restore a Healthy Connection Between The Gut And Brain